Scottish Conservatives want fishing protected as part of Brexit

-EDINBURGH Scotland's Conservatives want the fishing industry to be protected in any deal that Britain negotiates to leave the European Union after winning seats in fishing areas in last week's national election.
+EDINBURGH (Reuters) - Scotland's Conservatives want the fishing industry to be protected in any deal that Britain negotiates to leave the European Union after winning seats in fishing areas in last week's national election.

 Scottish party leader Ruth Davidson made this clear at a meeting with Conservative Prime Minister Theresa May, who lost her parliamentary majority in Britain's June 8 vote, a spokesman for the party said on Wednesday.